INCF/nineml-spec/source/serialization.rst

 *************
-Serialisation
+Serialization
 *************

-There are four officially supported data formats for serialising NineML:
+There are four officially supported data formats for serializing NineML:
 XML_, JSON_, YAML_, and HDF5_ (although it is possible to use other data
 formats).
 When referenced from another NineML document, the format of a NineML file is recognised by the extension of its filename, i.e: